Pages

 The BBC's I Love The 1970s series was supposed to show us the UK pop culture of each year, the TV, the music, the fashion, the fads.
 But as several of the fads featured in certain years either didn't exist at that time or were old news, the show became a strange, reworked '70s that many viewers had trouble recognising.

-A quick look through a newspaper archive would have shown the Beeb researchers what was 'hot' in each year.
+A quick look through a UK newspaper archive would have shown the Beeb researchers what was 'hot' in each year.
+There is no mention of the 'Magic Cube' in the British National Newspaper Archive for 1979, and no Rubik's Cube, of course - because it didn't exist.

 The show had to correct the Rubik's Cube information on its website when viewers complained in great numbers.
-As the BBC's I Love The 1970s had contained several other inaccuracies, this did nothing to enhance its reputation among serious pop culture researchers.
+As the BBC's I Love The 1970s had contained several other inaccuracies, as mentioned previously, this did nothing to enhance its reputation among serious pop culture researchers.
 The series had rather 'sucked in' pop culture from the 1960s and 1980s, and this was not due to confusion, but rather poor research and a desire to 'hype' the 1970s, it was claimed.
-UK newspaper archives, for example, are full of ads and articles about space hoppers and space hopper races from the spring of 1968 onwards (the release date).
-The BBC popped the hopper into I Love 1971 - prompting a load of echoing misinformation around the web.
+UK newspaper archives, for example, are full of ads and articles about space hoppers and space hopper races from the spring of 1968 onwards (the release date), it immediately became a craze.
+But the BBC popped the hopper into I Love 1971 - prompting a load of echoing misinformation around the web.

 One site flags up Pentangle with a slogan about the 'first Magic Cube sold outside Hungary' - attributing that to the company.
 We can't possibly know that.
 The Magic Cube fascinated many mathematicians and some, like David Singmaster, as we know, were selling them, in small numbers, to friends and colleagues after visits to Hungary.